Written by: Lexie Villariasa

 Medically reviewed by: Robert Philibert MD PhD

 Cardiovascular disease (CVD) is the leading cause of death in the United States.
-But many of these deaths are preventable This is especially true for women, as more and more research shows that gender plays a role in altering risk for heart disease.
+But many of these deaths are preventable.
+This is especially true for women, as more and more research shows that gender plays a role in altering risk for heart disease.
 While most of our concepts about heart disease come from studies done in men, emerging evidence shows that heart disease presents differently in women.
-For instance, women often don’t experience angina or chest pain.
+For instance, women sometimes don’t experience angina or chest pain.
 Instead, they may experience neck and jaw pain or shortness of breath without exertion.
 This lack of general awareness of gender specific differences can lead to undertreatment of women, leading to more adverse outcomes.
 It is important to understand what these sex-dependent differences are to ensure proper prevention and treatment.